makrai/notes/campagnano22-sem-role-emo.md

   * emotional CUEs can be seen as particular types of predicates, and their semantic constituents as their arguments
-* datasets for emotion detection that also provide this kind of more granular semantic information.
-In particular
+* datasets for emotion detection that also provide this kind of more granular semantic information
   * Aman and Szpakowicz (2007) and Liew+ (2016) released corpora that indicate multiple emotions and their corresponding emotion CUEs in each sentence;
-  * Ghazi+ (2015) and Gao+ (2017) indicate the cause of an emotion, with the latter providing such annotations both in English and in Chinese.
-Finally,
+  * Ghazi+ (2015) and Gao+ (2017) indicate the cause of an emotion, with the latter providing such annotations both in English and in Chinese
   * Mohammad+ (2014), Mohammad+ (2015), Kim and Klinger (2018) and
     Bostan+ (2020)
     * annotations for emotion CUEs, EXPERIENCERs, TARGETs and STIMULI,
-    * hE different sets of emotions in different domains.
-This means that the
+    * hE different sets of emotions in different domains
 * btw
-  * Bostan and Klinger (2018) for sentence-level Emotion Classification and
+  * Bostan and Klinger (2018) for sentence-level Emotion Classification
-  * Raganato+ (2017) for Word Sense Disambiguation.
-In
+  * Raganato+ (2017) for Word Sense Disambiguation
-* SRL4E, not only/but do we
+* SRL4E, not only/but
-  * aggregate the resources under the same task formulation, but we also
+  * aggregate the resources under the same task formulation
   * manually correct their inconsistencies and unify the different emo schemes

 # 3 SRL4E